 In the blog post Fit Distribution to Continuous Data in SAS, I demonstrate how to use PROC UNIVARIATE to assess the distribution of univariate, continuous data.
 While PROC UNIVARIATE handles continuous variables well, it does not handle the discrete cases.
 Consequently, we need some other method if we wish to fit some theoretical distribution to discrete univarate data.
-In this post, I show how to fit two common discrete distributions to the same univariate data and assess the best fitting distribution.
+In this post, I show an example of how to fit two common discrete distributions to the same univariate data and assess the best fitting distribution with PROC GENMOD.

 First of all, let us create some small, simple count dataset and look at how the data is distributed using a simple plot.